jnozzi/cocoadev.com/markdown/PredicateFilterDoesntWorkForMe.md

 Hi,

-I have a simple project, I want to change the predicate filter for an General/NSArrayController at run time.
-As part of my initial testing however, I tried just to hard code a simple filter     title == "foo" in my General/ArrayController in Interface Builder.
+I have a simple project, I want to change the predicate filter for an NSArrayController at run time.
+As part of my initial testing however, I tried just to hard code a simple filter     title == "foo" in my ArrayController in Interface Builder.

-I have two General/ArrayControllers hooked up to the same managedObjectContext - one has this filter predicate, the other has no predicate applied.
-All the bindings were set up by dragging from General/XCode's modelling view.
+I have two ArrayControllers hooked up to the same managedObjectContext - one has this filter predicate, the other has no predicate applied.
+All the bindings were set up by dragging from XCode's modelling view.
 There is one entity, with one attibute, '    title'.

 But the filter predicate appears to have no effect whatsoever, all records are returned.
 This is very baffling to me - new to predicates in Core Data, and they don't behave as I'd like them to :(